goodwin64/dictionary-learner/README.md

-# Dictionary-learner
+## Dictionary-learner

-# Desctiption
+### Desctiption
-I opened up a dictionary to a page in the middle and started flipping through, looking for words I didn't know.
-I put each word I didn't know at increasing indices in a huge list I created in memory.
-When I reached the end of the dictionary, I started from the beginning and did the same thing until I reached the page I started at.
+You opened up a dictionary to a page in the "middle" and started flipping through, looking for words you didn't know.
+You just put each word that you didn't know at increasing indices in a huge list.
+When you reached the end of the dictionary, you started from the beginning and did the same thing until you reached the page that you started at.

-Now I have a list of words that are mostly alphabetical, except they start somewhere in the middle of the alphabet, reach the end, and then start from the beginning of the alphabet.
-In other words, this is an alphabetically ordered list that has been "rotated."
+Well.
+Right now you have a list of words that are mostly alphabetical, except they start somewhere in the "middle" of the alphabet, reach the end, and then start from the beginning of the alphabet.
+In other words, this is an alphabetically ordered list that has been "rotated".

-# TASK
+### TASK
 Write a function for finding the index of the "rotation point", which is where I started working from the beginning of the dictionary.
 This list is huge (there are lots of words I don't know) so we want to be efficient here.

-# For example:
+### For example:

 ```js
   words = [